fabiovix/py-ads1256/README.md

     2d5,  5,  10,  15,  25,  30,  50,  60,  100,  500,  1000,  2000,  3750,  7500,  15000,  30000

+The 2d5 SPS equals to 2.5 (it's a nomenclature issue from the original C code)

 After this, funcion "ads1256.leia_canais()" reads the absolute values from ADC to an array with 8 positions.
 Finally, the values are show on the console.
 The "ads1256.termina()"  end the use of the ADC.